trzy/Supermodel/Docs/README.txt

 Ski Champ
 ---------

+Using P1 Start to initiate a game will cause 1st person view to be selected.
+The real hardware did not have a P1 Start button, it used the character select buttons instead.
+Your button choice would determine the camera view for the duration of the game.

+Supermodel's default InputSkiSelect keys and their corresponding views are,

+Q - 3rd person far
+W - 3rd person near
+E - 1st person

+To start a game, during the attract mode, hold one of those keys while coining up or simply press one if free play is set.
+No key held when coining up defaults to 3rd person near.

 To change the region, enter Test mode and press Select 1, Select 3, Select 1, Select 3, Service, Service.